 Set default dimensions on locations

 Users will now be able to set default dimensions against a Location Card.
 Having set these up here, any documents or journals you use will carry through these values.
 You will be able to delete or amend the dimension value on the line if that’s a requirement.
 There’ll be the option to require users specify dimensions for locations to post an entry.
 As well as this, users can include the dimension values for a location in Default Dimension Priorities and Dimension Combinations.

 Jobs now support both inventory and warehouse picks

 Warehousing is something we have covered in some detail lately.
-If you’d like to see how Basic and Advanced warehousing works, click here and here, respectively.
+If you’d like to see how Basic and Advanced warehousing works, please read the respective linked posts.
 The ability to create warehouse and inventory documents will now be possible for the purpose of completing a Job.
 To give you an example, you have to pick a particular item that’s required to complete an on-site job.

 Geographical expansion for Business Central

 As usual, Microsoft are looking to branch out further with Business Central.
 In this release, Angola will be the latest country to have its own localisations.

 Consolidate customer and vendor balances